Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Introduction

-The original continuous PINN algorithm proposed in \cite{raissi2019physics}, henceforth referred to as the ``baseline PINN'' algorithm, is effective at estimating solutions that are reasonably smooth, such as Burgher's equation, the wave equation, Poisson's equation, and Schrodinger's equation.
-On the other hand, it has been observed that the baseline PINN has convergence and accuracy problems when solving ``stiff'' PDEs \cite{burden1985numerical} with solutions that contain sharp and intricate space and time transitions~\cite{wight2020solving,wang2020understanding}.
-This is the case, for example, of the Allen-Cahn and Cahn-Hilliard equations of phase-field models~\cite{moelans2008introduction}.
+The continuous PINN algorithm proposed in \cite{raissi2019physics}, henceforth referred to as the ``baseline PINN'' algorithm, is effective at estimating solutions that are reasonably smooth with simple boundary conditions, such as the viscous Burgers, Poisson and Schr\"{o}dinger PDEs.
+On the other hand, it has been observed that the baseline PINN has convergence and accuracy problems when solving ``stiff'' PDEs \cite{burden1985numerical}, with solutions that contain sharp space transitions or fast time evolution~\cite{wang2020understanding}.
+This is known to be the case, for example, when attempting to solve the nonlinear Allen-Cahn equation with the baseline PINN~\cite{wight2020solving}.
+As we will see in this paper, this may occur even in the case of the linear wave and advection PDEs.

-To address this issue, various modifications of the baseline PINN algorithm have been proposed.
-For example, in \cite{wight2020solving}, a series of schemes are introduced, including nonadaptive weighting of the training loss function, adaptive resampling of the collocation points, and time-adaptive approaches, while in \cite{wang2020understanding}, a learning rate annealing scheme was proposed.
-The consensus has been that adaptation mechanisms are essential to make PINNs more stable and able to approximate well difficult regions of the solution.

-This paper introduces Self-Adaptive PINNs, a fundamentally new method to train PINNs adaptively, which uses trainable weights as a soft multiplicative mask reminiscent of the attention mechanism used in computer vision~\cite{wang2017residual,pang2019mask}.
+This paper introduces Self-Adaptive PINNs (SA-PINNs), a fundamentally new method to train PINNs adaptively, which addresses the issues mentioned previously.
+SA-PINNs applies trainable weights on each training point, in a way that is reminiscent of soft multiplicative attention masks used in computer vision~\cite{wang2017residual,pang2019mask}.
 The adaptation weights are trained concurrently with the network weights.
-As a result, initial, boundary or collocation points in difficult regions of the solution are automatically weighted more in the loss function, forcing the approximation to improve on those points.
-The basic principle in Self-Adaptive PINNs is to make the weights increase where the corresponding losses are higher, which is accomplished by training the network to simultaneously minimize the losses and maximize the weights, i.e., to find a saddle point in the cost surface.
-We show that this is formally equivalent to a penalty-based solution of PDE-constrained optimization methods.
-Experimental results show that Self-Adaptive PINNs can solve a ``stiff'' Allen-Cahn PDE with significantly better accuracy than other state-of-the-art PINN algorithms, while using a smaller number of training epochs.
-We also report in the Appendix results obtained with easier-to-solve Burger's and Helmholtz PDEs, which confirm the trends observed in the Allen-Cahn experiments.
+As a result, initial, boundary or residue points in difficult regions of the solution are automatically weighted more in the loss function, forcing the approximation to improve on those points.
+The basic principle in SA-PINNs is to make the weights increase as the corresponding losses do, which is accomplished by training the network to simultaneously minimize the losses and maximize the weights, i.e., to find a saddle point in the cost surface.

+We also propose a methodology to build a continuous map of self-adaptive weights based on Gaussian Process regression, in order to allow the use of stochastic gradient descent in training self-adaptive PINNs.
+This is illustrated by application to a 1-D wave PDE that is challenging to non-SGD training.